ORESoftware/r2g/docs/r2g-using-local-deps.md

 r2g run --full --pack
 ```

-then `b` and `c` will be tarballed first with `npm pack` before being installed.
+then `b` and `c` will themselves be tarballed with `npm pack` before being installed.
 So how do we accomplish this?

 In project/package `a`, run `r2g init`..then in `a/.r2g/config.js`, add: